 Availability

 Avion RV parts are not readily available in the market.
 The company ceased production of trailers in the 1990s.
-So you most probably can’t expect a brand new purchase of any part.
+So you probably can’t expect a brand new purchase of any part.

-There are some hardware stores where you can order custom made RV parts.
-But keep in mind that this option will cost you a lot of bucks.
-If you’re planning on purchasing an Avion, take a look at the stores near you and gather information regarding the parts.
+There are some hardware stores where you can order custom-made RV parts.
+But remember that this option will cost you a lot of money.

 Modern RVs

 Avion has produced incredible quality RVs that are meant to last a lifetime.
-However, they seem a bit old fashioned in front of Airstream because the company has stopped manufacturing trailers, so it’s not keeping up with the trends.
+However, they seem a bit old-fashioned in front of Airstream because the company has stopped manufacturing trailers, so it’s not keeping up with the trends.

 This can be a problem if you are looking for modern RVs.